A tourist's guide to regularity structures and singular stochastic PDEs

+Any morphism from $V^*$ into an $\sf E$-multi-pre-Lie algebra is thus determined by its restriction to the generators ${\sf N}$ of $V^*$.
+This is the universal property of the free $\sf{E}$-multi-pre-Lie algebra with generators $\sf N$.
+In particular if two $\sf{E}$-multi-pre-Lie morphisms from $V^*$ into the same $\sf{E}$-multi-pre-Lie algebra coincide on the generators of $V^*$ then they are equal.

 The space $T=U$ of the regularity and renormalization structures associated with the generalized (KPZ) equation is a subspace of $V$ with each space $T_\beta, T^+_\alpha, U_{\beta'}, U^-_{\alpha'}$ spanned by finitely many rooted decorated trees.
 Denote by $\pi_U:V\to U$ the canonical projection.
-The next assumption essentially means that a piece of a basis element $\tau\in\mcB$ is also a basis element and that the project map $\pi_U$ behaves consistently with respect to all the grafting products $\grafting$.
+The next assumption is a piece of properties to be satisfied by the basis $\mcB$ of $T$ and $U$.
+In Section \ref{SectionDecoratedTrees}, $\mcB$ is defined as the set of all trees \textbf{\textsf{strongly conforming}} to the rule.
+The first one means that the $\frak{n}$-decoration is independent of the rule and the second one means that the rule is local.
+The last one describes that the projection map $\pi_U$ behaves consistently with respect to all the grafting products $\grafting$.